cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Macro: (execute query &rest args)
 ```

-Execute a query, ignore the results.
+Like query called with format :none.
+Returns the amount of affected rows as its first returned value.
+(Also returns this amount as the second returned value, but use of this is deprecated.)

 ### execute-file

 ```lisp
 Function: (execute-file pathname &optional (print nil))
 ```

+This function will execute sql queries stored in a file.
+Each sql statement in the file will be run independently, but if one statement fails, subsequent query statements will not be run, but any statement prior to the failing statement will have been commited.

+If you want the standard transction treatment such that all statements succeed or no statement succeeds, then ensure that the file starts with a "begin transaction" statement and finishes with an "end transaction" statement.
+See the test file test-execute-file-broken-transaction.sql as an example.

-Executes all queries in the provided SQL file.
-If print is set to t, format will print the count of query and the query.
+For debugging purposes, if the optional print parameter is set to t, format will print the count of the query and the query to the REPL.

+IMPORTANT NOTE: This utility function assumes that the file containing the sql queries can be trusted and bypasses the normal postmodern parameterization of queries.

 ### find-postgresql-prepared-statement

 ```lisp
 Function: (find-postgresql-prepared-statement name)
 ```

+→ string

 Returns the specified named prepared statement (if any) that postgresql has for this session.